PricingFrontier/python-for-pricing-course/docs/index.md

 ## [Chapter 6: Production](./6.
 Production/index.md)

 Take your work from notebooks to production.
-This section covers key engineering concepts like Docker, CI/CD, cloud deployment, and working with platforms like Databricks - enabling your models and analytics to scale.
+This section covers key engineering concepts like Docker, CI/CD, cloud deployment - enabling your models and analytics to scale.